nginx/unit-docs/source/howto/source.rst

 Installing Required Software
 ============================

-Before configuring and compiling Unit, install the required build tools and the library files for the supported languages (Go, Java, Node.js, PHP, Perl, Python, and Ruby), plus other features you want to use with Unit.
+Before configuring and compiling Unit, install the required build tools and the library files for the :nxt_hint:`required languages <Go, Java, Node.js, PHP, Perl, Python, and Ruby are supported>` and all other features you want in your Unit, such as TLS or regular expressions.

-The commands below assume you are configuring Unit with all supported languages and features (:samp:`X`, :samp:`Y`, and :samp:`Z` stand in for major, minor, and revision numbers, respectively); omit the packages you won't use.
+The commands below assume you are configuring Unit with all supported languages and features (:samp:`X`, :samp:`Y`, and :samp:`Z` denote major, minor, and revision numbers, respectively); omit the packages you won't use.

 .. tabs::
    :prefix: prereq